BeatrixZselezny/police-simulation-framework/README.en.md

 - Simulate threat scenarios for infrastructure testing
 - Provide a reproducible backend for agent-based simulations
 - Support CI/CD validation via GitHub Actions

-This is not a playable game, not a public training tool, and not designed for general users.
 It is a technical framework for developers working on secure simulation logic.

 ## ⚙️ Technical Highlights